RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/5-Notifications/5-Notifications.md

 ![Image showing reminders notifications](<Notification 4.png>)
 :::

-## Header and body visible in the notification list
+## Header and Body are Visible in the Notification List

 The notification interface shows both the header and the body (without truncation) in the notification list itself.
 This helps users stay ontop of messages and reminders without having to hunt them down, or navigate to them before reading their content.

 ![Image showing comparison between old and new notifications interface with reference to header and body of notification](<Notification 5.png>)

-## Action buttons for notifications
+## Action buttons for Notifications

 With each notification you get four action buttons: